Corteva Symposia Series Presents:

 Xiaolu Zhang

+Secretary.
 PhD Student, Horticulture and Agronomy Graduate Group, Taylor Lab.
-The genetic basis of water-use efficiency in lettuce
+The genetic basis of water-use efficiency in lettuce.

 Cree King